 Brown Bag Lectures (including performances, film screenings, and panel discussions) occur select days at noon during the fall and spring semesters in Barnard Observatory’s lecture hall, the Tupelo Room.

-Stephanie Rolph is a native of Jackson and a Millsaps alumna (1999).
+In this lecture, Stephanie Rolph will discuss her new book, Resisting Equality: The Citizens’ Council, 1954–1989.
+Rolph is a native of Jackson and a Millsaps alumna (1999).
 She earned her MA in 2004 and her PhD in 2009 from Mississippi State University, where she specialized in the history of the American South.
-An active scholar in post-1945 southern politics and conservative ideology, Rolph’s work has appeared in The Right Side of the Sixties (Palgrave Macmillan, 2012) and in the Journal of Southern History (August 2016).
-Her first book, Resisting Equality: The Citizens’ Council, 1954–1989, will be available June 2018 from Louisiana State University Press.
+An active scholar in post-1945 southern politics and conservative ideology, Rolph’s work has appeared in The Right Side of the Sixties and in the Journal of Southern History.
+Her first book, Resisting Equality: The Citizens’ Council, 1954–1989, was recently published by LSU Press.